Skip to Content

 Chinese New Year is celebrated the world over, mainly so everyone can eat Chinese with glee.
 Of course it’s a lot more important than just that to anyone in China, or with Chinese roots.

-Join any of the Chinese New Year January celebrations around the world and you can expect loud parades, big meals, paper lanterns and fireworks too.
-Every year the ‘year of’ changes – in 2023 it’ll be the Year of the Rabbit.
+Join any of the Chinese New Year celebrations in January or February around the world and you can expect loud parades, big meals, paper lanterns and fireworks too.
+Every year the ‘year of’ changes – in 2024 it’ll be the Year of the Dragon.
+It really is one of the most special days in January.

 In England you can head to city centres and their ChinaTowns for the best celebrations.
-Chinese New Year is definitely one of the biggest celebrations in January around the world.
+Chinese New Year is definitely one of the biggest celebrations in January (or sometimes in February) around the world.

 6. Sapporo Ice Festival, Japan